gitluin/sara/README.md

 * [dminiwm](https://github.com/moetunes/dminiwm) No status bar.
 No XINERAMA support.
 Also, some of the code: compare add\_window() to the combination of manage(), attachaside(), etc.
 * [berry](https://github.com/JLErvin/berry) CLI-config vs. config.h.
 Extremely standards-compliant.
 Codebase is much larger as a consequence (wm.c is 1912 SLOC).
 * [monsterwm](https://github.com/c00kiemon5ter/monsterwm) No status bar (I appreciate the UNIX philosophy adherence, though).
 No XINERAMA support.
 Not a fan of the code formatting, but not a big deal unless you're in my position/writing patches.
+* I wrote a [bar](github.com/gitluin/sbar) that goes along with it!

 Installation
 ------------
-Need Xlib, then sudo make install clean
+Need Xlib, then sudo make install clean.
+For multiple monitors, you need Xinerama.

 Help Me!
 ------------